RimacC2-EV/RimacC2-EV/README.md

 ## Hi there! 👋 ##
-🤔 I'm Rimac C2EV, a student from China who loves translation!
+🤔 I'm RimacC2EV, a student from China who loves translation!
 If you have translation related needs, consider contacting me!
 Although my skills are limited and I don't often stay in Github, I will definitely try my best to make time to contribute once I understand your requirements!
 At present, that's all I have to say at the moment.
 Maybe I will get some NEW skills in the future, and I will definitely make up for them as soon as possible!

 📫 Please contact me by sending Email to RimacC2EV@outlook.com or tip me over QQ by searching "473818353"!